About Old Dog, New Flex

 Reflections on burnout, longevity, reinvention, and what it means to keep learning later in your career without pretending you're starting from scratch.

+Some posts are technical.
+Some are reflective.
 All of them are intentional.

 What This Site Is Not